 Get ready to be dazzled by striking and unusual perennials that will have heads turning and onlookers mumbling "What is that?"
 These unique plants transform ho-hum gardens into eye-popping, extraordinary ones!
 Specimens for both sun and shade will be featured.
 And don't be hoodwinked into thinking that these plants are hard to grow, just because they're uncommon.

 2:00 – 3:00 p.m.
 A Thrifty Gardener’s Guide to Luxurious Gardens.

 Kerry Ann will share some of her designer trade secrets for acquiring great plants for less, as well as design tips and smart choices that create longer blooming, more sustainable gardens that are prized by gardeners and pollinators alike.
-This presentation is based on her newest book coming out in February 2018.
+This presentation is based on her newest book, The Budget-Wise Gardener, coming out in February 2018.

 3:00 p.m.
 Closing Remarks

 Registration fee for Great Plants Fall Symposium includes: